 Horseback Riding Trails

 As the Horse Capital of the World, Kentucky is serious about horsing around.
 There are numerous trail systems and parks that can provide weeks of riding at a time.
 These trail systems are located throughout the commonwealth area and make for a variety of ride experiences with varied terrain and diverse wildlife.
-Kentucky's equestrian trails are located in close proximity to some of the finest horse camps and stables in the world.
-These fine facilities help make it easy to get on the trail, whether you’re an experienced equestrian or new to riding horses.
+Kentucky's equestrian trails are located in close proximity to both primitive and well-appointed horse camps and stables.
+These fine equine facilities help make it easy to get on the trail, whether you’re an experienced equestrian or new to riding horses.
 There’s no better way for visitors to get a tour of the Kentucky outdoors.

 Go to Letter: